 120.15 A3 Conditions, policies and procedures described in paragraphs 120.6 A1 and 120.8 A2 that might assist in identifying and evaluating threats to compliance with the fundamental principles might also be factors relevant to identifying and evaluating threats to independence.
-In the context of audits, reviews and other assurance engagements, the existence of a quality management system designed and implemented by a firm in accordance with the quality management standards issued by the IAASB is an example of such conditions, policies and procedures.
+In the context of audits, reviews and other assurance engagements, a system of quality management designed, implemented and operated by a firm in accordance with the quality management standards issued by the IAASB is an example of such conditions, policies and procedures.